TechDataMan/FakeNews/README.md

 ## Data <a name="data"></a>

-The 2024 Stack Overflow survey includes around 65k reviews from 185 countries all around the world.
+The WELFake dataset includes around 72k articels reviews from 185 countries all around the world.
 The focus of the survey is to understand significant aspects of jobs in software development.</br>
 The data of survey contains of the following two CSV files:
 <ul>
   <li>schema of the survey data, containing information about the more than 100 columns (i.e., questions) used within the survey